 Retirement is a great time to enjoy life for many people.
 You have more free time than ever before, and you can do what you want when you want.
 But sometimes being retired can lead to people feeling bored or unproductive, driving them to look for part-time flexible employment.
 We all know that jobs are scarce in today’s economy, but there are plenty of jobs out there if you’re willing to look.
-This article will take a look at ten great jobs ideas for retirees, why they might be ideal for older people and why they can make financial sense too.
+This article will take a look at ten great job ideas for retirees, why they might be ideal for older people and why they can make financial sense too.

 Tutoring is the perfect job for retirees because it’s challenging, rewarding, and flexible.
 You can tutor part-time; choose your hours and how many people you want to tutor.
 If you’re comfortable with technology, tutoring can now be conducted remotely via video conference.
 This means that you can tutor from the comfort of your own home with anyone in the UK or abroad.
 While making a little money, it’s also a great way to share your knowledge of your chosen field with the next generation!

 If you have a green thumb or simply enjoy being outside, gardening jobs could be perfect for you.
 Many people pay others to trim their hedges or mow their lawns during the summer months.
-These jobs can be conducted part-time and on weekends, so they fit into your schedule perfectly!
+These jobs are low-stress and can be conducted part-time and on weekends, so they fit into your schedule perfectly!

 3. Writing jobs